-How do I keep my dog calm on Bonfire Night?
+How to keep your dog calm on Bonfire Night - our 10-point survival plan...

 1. Diary dates

 Contact your local council and ask for details of local displays so that you can make arrangements to help your dog cope.
 In addition, ask your neighbours to let you know if they are planning any firework celebrations in their garden.
 If you don't know your neighbours well, write a polite note explaining that you have a nervous dog and ask them for details of any parties they might be planning.

 Buy a CD of thunderstorms and firework noises to help desensitise your dog to loud bangs.
 Play the CD at a low volume initially, while doing something he likes such as feeding him treats, playing a game, or stroking him.
 This isn't a quick fix, but will help to build positive associations and you can gradually turn up the volume until your dog tolerates the noise.

 Consider investing in an anti-anxiety wrap, such as a Thundershirt, for your dog.
 There is some evidence that dogs find the constant, gentle pressure of a wrap comforting, in much the same way as a crying baby is soothed when swaddled in a blanket.
 You can put the shirt on your dog before, during, and after the firework display and help reduce symptoms of anxiety such as shaking, panting, drooling, and hiding.

 4. Safe haven